orchidsoftware/orchid.software/source/en/docs/menu.md

     public function registerMainMenu(): array
     {
         return [
-            ItemMenu::label('Example')->url('https://orchid.software/'),
+            Menu::make('Example')->url('https://orchid.software/'),
         ];
     }
 }
 ```

-The methods `registerMainMenu`, `registerProfileMenu`, and `registerSystemMenu` must return the menu items that are required to be displayed.
+The methods `registerMainMenu` and `registerProfileMenu` must return the menu items that are required to be displayed.

 ## Location

 Let's look at an example.
-Initially we create an `ItemMenu` object, setting various parameters, and then add the item to a specific place.
+Initially we create an `Menu` object, setting various parameters, and then add the item to a specific place.
 There are several such places:

 - **registerMainMenu** - The menu is displayed on each page on the left side.
-- **registerSystemMenu** - The menu that forms the navigation on the system page.
 - **registerProfileMenu** - The menu displayed when you click on the profile.